ThakkarVidhi/restaurant-review-analysis/README.md

 - Pandas, NumPy (for data manipulation)

 **Machine Learning:**:
-- Custom-built model for sentiment analysis, dynamically selecting algorithms based on dataset characteristics.
+- A dynamic sentiment analysis pipeline selects the optimal model based on dataset characteristics:
-    - Uses Logistic Regression, Decision Trees, Random Forest, or Gradient Boosting depending on dataset size and class distribution.
+    - **Logistic Regression, Decision Tree, Random Forest**, or **Gradient Boosting** are chosen depending on data volume and class balance.
-    - Incorporates SMOTE for handling class imbalances.
+    - **SMOTE** (Synthetic Minority Over-sampling Technique) is applied to handle class imbalances before training.

 **Other Tools**:
 - Plotly (for visualizations)